EaziLuizi/TodoApp/README.md

 # todo-app
-React and Redux - Simple Todo app
+Simple Todo application using ReactJS and Redux